karmazynow-a/dijkstraMPI/README.md

 # Dijkstra algorithm MPI

+## Building
+For building the software you can use prepared `CMakeLists.txt`.
+The MPI library is necessary, and Doxygen for documentation.

+Make options:

+    make clean-all      cleans the directory from build files make doc            create Doxygen documentation
+    make runMPI         runs MPI algorithm with default parameter VERTEX=0 make runMPI VERTEX=V
+                        runs MPI algorithm with parameter VERTEX=V
+    make runSerial      runs serial algorithm with default parameter VERTEX=0 make runSerial VERTEX=V
+                        runs serial algorithm with parameter VERTEX=V

 ## Generate sample data
 Generate adjacency matrix representation of graph with given number of nodes and vertices.